jeringeorge98/TaskManagementApp/Readme.md

 ### Prerequisites
 - Android Studio
-- Android SDK API 24 (Android 7.0) or higher
+- Android SDK API 24 (Android 7.0) or higher and JDK 11.0 or higher
 - Kotlin 1.9.0 or later

 ### Running the Application